Tarun-k-Gupta/CrewHouz4.0/README.md

-# Secret Recovery Protocol Using ICP .
+# Recover Vault Protocol Using ICP .
 So if you haven’t notice , there isn’t a forget password button in web3 yet, and if there is it’s usually centralised and trusted provider giving that service .
 But what if that wasn’t the case ?
 What if we could have a decentralised trustless wallet recovery system powered by smart contracts ?
 Well this is what i propose here